Update Aug. 2016: DigiWorldz is now registered.

 That one-time fee of $105 will insulate you from copyright infringement lawsuits.
 This is a no-brainer.
 These few minutes could save your company.

-Registering with the US Copyright Office offers your grid — and your Website, if you also have an online community — safe harbor against these kinds of suits.
+Registering with the US Copyright Office offers your grid — and your website, if you also have an online community — safe harbor against these kinds of lawsuits.

-All you have to do is assign someone the responsibility of dealing with complains, and take down infringing content quickly.
+All you have to do is assign someone the responsibility of dealing with complaints, and take down infringing content quickly.

 And you don’t have to be a US-based grid to take advantage of this protection.
 Kitely, for example, is headquartered in Israel.

-In general, other countries have rules similar to the US DMCA.
+In general, other countries have rules similar to the US DMCA, just without the registered agent requirement.
 But if you have American users, or believe it’s possible that US-based creators may find infringing content on your grid, registering with the US Copyright Office is a good proactive step.
+Meanwhile, you’ll still need to have a copyright takedown process in place, whether or not you have DMCA registration.

 Five easy steps to protecting your grid against lawsuits